Libensemble/libensemble/docs/platforms/bebop.rst

 ``mpirun`` should also work.
 This line launches libEnsemble with a manager and **three** workers to one allocated compute node, with three nodes available for the workers to launch calculations with the job-controller or a job-launch command.
-This is an example of running in :doc:`centralized<platforms_index>` mode and, if using the :doc:`job_controller<../job_controller/mpi_controller>`, it should be initiated with ``central_mode=True``
+This is an example of running in :doc:`centralized<platforms_index>` mode, and, if using the :doc:`job_controller<../job_controller/mpi_controller>`, it should be initiated with ``central_mode=True``

 .. note::
     When performing a :doc:`distributed<platforms_index>` MPI libEnsemble run and not oversubscribing, specify one more MPI process than the number of allocated nodes.
-The Manager and first worker run together on a node.
+The manager and first worker run together on a node.

-If you would like to interact directly with the compute nodes via a shell, the following showcases starting a bash session on a Knights Landing node for thirty minutes::
+If you would like to interact directly with the compute nodes via a shell, the following shows starting a bash session on a Knights Landing node for thirty minutes::

     srun --pty -A [username OR project] -p knl -t 00:30:00 /bin/bash

 .. note::
-    You will need to re-activate your conda virtual environment and reload your modules!
+    You will need to reactivate your conda virtual environment and reload your modules!
 Configuring this routine to occur automatically is recommended.

 Batch Runs
 ^^^^^^^^^^

-Batch scripts specify run-settings using ``#SBATCH`` statements.
-A simple example for a libEnsemble use-case running in :doc:`distributed<platforms_index>` MPI mode on Broadwell nodes resembles the following:
+Batch scripts specify run settings using ``#SBATCH`` statements.
+A simple example for a libEnsemble use case running in :doc:`distributed<platforms_index>` MPI mode on Broadwell nodes resembles the following:

 .. code-block:: bash